Concord Pacific is pleased to announce the installation of a new permanent outdoor sculpture by the renowned Los Angeles-based artist Nancy Rubins.

 Nancy Rubins Sculpture Details

 Rubins is well known and highly regarded for her large-scale assemblage sculptures using boats.
-The sculpture that is currently being installed in the plaza space on Lougheed Highway at Concord Brentwood Phase One will add a colourful node of interest to the plaza for the enjoyment of local residents, pedestrians, cyclists, people passing by in vehicles and passengers on the SkyTrain.
+The sculpture that has been installed in the plaza space on Lougheed Highway at Concord Brentwood Hillside - Winnie's Pleasure adds a colourful node of interest to the plaza for the enjoyment of local residents, pedestrians, cyclists, people passing by in vehicles and passengers on the SkyTrain.

-This sculpture has been designed and constructed to meet all required structural engineering and safety codes local to this jurisdiction in the province of British Columbia.
-Similarly, the sculpture installation process that is currently underway in the plaza com-plies with all the rigorous local construction safety requirements that protect the personnel involved in the installation work and the public.
+This sculpture was designed and constructed to meet all required structural engineering and safety codes local to this jurisdiction in the province of British Columbia.
+Similarly, the sculpture installation process that has been completed in the plaza complies with all the rigorous local construction safety requirements that protect the personnel involved in the installation work and the public.

 Nancy Rubins Biography